• Skip to primary navigation

 These are the kinds of activities your kids will remember loooong past preschool.
 And honestly, what’s not to love?!

-Looking for more fun sensory table ideas?
-Check these out!
+🐇 Looking for more fun Easter ideas?

-• Easter Egg Soup Sensory Bin – Happy Toddler Playtime
+• Easter Egg Soup Sensory Bin

-26 bags of jellybeans lay beside one another on a table to fill up the jellybean sensory table.
+26 bags of jellybeans lay beside one another on a table to fill up the jelly bean sensory table.

 Materials